HenrikSamuelsson/c-coding-standard/year-2023-version/rule-009/rule-009.md

 # Rule 9 - Floating-point Number Comparison

-Lack in precision of floating point number shall be taken into account when combined with relational operators.
+Lack in precision of floating point numbers shall be taken into account when combined with relational operators.

 ## Non-compliant